Search the collections

 We are lucky that Laurie Richards was active when he was, in the 1950s, 1960s and 1970s, a period which saw great social changes in Melbourne with the advent of television, popular music, teen culture, the women's liberation movement, mass media and mass consumption.

-Black and white negative depicting a man and woman working at Biscuit Manufacturer Swallow & Ariell Ltd in 1958.
-This image is one of approximately 85,000 negatives from the Laurie Rich ...Images: 1
+Black and white negative depicting a woman at a lectern inside the Melbourne Town Hall protesting for equal pay for women on 20 February 1969.
+This image is one of approximately 85,000 ...Images: 1